Skip to main content

 Add elements

 Click an icon in the element palette to add an element to the canvas.
-The available elements are:
+The palette has seven icons covering these element types:

 ElementPurpose